dhombs/verdaccio/wiki/plugins.md

 ### Multiple Auth plugins

-This is tecnically possible, the plugins order becames important, the the credentials will resolved in order.
+This is technically possible, but be aware credentials are authorized in order.

 ```yaml
 auth: